Scalingo/documentation/src/_posts/platform/getting-started/2000-01-01-heroku-compatibility.md

 compatible with the format used by Heroku.

 The Scalingo manifest file has a few specifics.
-You can find out more about in
+You can find out more about it in
 [the dedicated documentation page: Scalingo JSON Manifest]({% post_url platform/app/2000-01-01-app-manifest %}).

 ## Environment Variables